ucloud/uai-sdk/examples/tensorflow/train/object-detection/README.md

       }
       label_map_path: "/data/data/label_map.pbtxt"

 All the modifications are necessary to running the train job on UAI Train Platform.
 The UAI Train Platform will automatically put the data into /data/data/ path.
-We have provided the modified faster\_rcnn\_resnet101\_pets.config in uai-sdk/examples/tensorflow/train/object-detection/samples/
-If you are using self-sourced dataset, change the config file to adjust the category count:
+We have provided the modified faster\_rcnn\_resnet101.config in: uai-sdk/examples/tensorflow/train/object-detection/samples/ If you are using self-sourced dataset, change the config file to adjust the category count:

     Line 9: